maksuturva/magento2_payment_module/README.md

 ## System requirement
 The Maksuturva Payment Gateway module for Magento was tested on and requires the following set of applications in order to fully work:
-*Magento 2.1.2 - 2.2.0
+* Magento 2.1.2 - 2.2.0
-*P

-HP cURL support
+* PHP cURL support
-*PHP libxml support
+* PHP libxml support

 There is no guarantee that the module is fully functional in any other environment which does not fulfill the requirements.

 ## Features
-*sub payments filter
+* sub payments filter
-*cronjob to deal with delay Maksuturva payment *dropdown and icons payment methods selector
+* cronjob to deal with delay Maksuturva payment
+* dropdown and icons payment methods selector

 ## Changelog